Luzifer/cloudkeys-go/README.md

 ## Install on Google App Engine

-1. Remove the vendor folder and Dockerfile, and get the current libraries
+1. Prepare the repository for GAE environment and get the current libraries

     ```
-    $ rm -r vendor && rm Dockerfile && go get -v -u ./...
+    $ make prepare-gae-deploy && go get -v -u ./...
     ```

 2. Create app.yaml and set the correct settings